Kite (geometry): Special cases

 The right kites have two opposite right angles.
 The right kites are exactly the kites that are cyclic quadrilaterals, meaning that there is a circle that passes through all their vertices.
 The cyclic quadrilaterals may equivalently defined as the quadrilaterals in which two opposite angles are supplementary (they add to 180°); if one pair is supplementary the other is as well.
 Therefore, the right kites are the kites with two opposite supplementary angles, for either of the two opposite pairs of angles.
 Because right kites circumscribe one circle and are inscribed in another circle, they are bicentric quadrilaterals (actually tricentric, as they also have a third circle externally tangent to the extensions of their sides).
 If the sizes of an inscribed and a circumscribed circle are fixed, the right kite has the largest area of any quadrilateral trapped between them.

-Among all quadrilaterals, the shape that has the greatest ratio of its perimeter to its diameter is an equidiagonal kite with angles 60°, 75°, 150°, 75°.
+Among all quadrilaterals, the shape that has the greatest ratio of its perimeter to its diameter (maximum distance between any two points) is an equidiagonal kite with angles 60°, 75°, 150°, 75°.
 Its four vertices lie at the three corners and one of the side midpoints of the Reuleaux triangle.
+An equidiagonal kite is a special case of a midsquare quadrilateral.
 When an equidiagonal kite has side lengths less than or equal to its diagonals, like this one or the square, it is one of the quadrilaterals with the greatest ratio of area to diameter.

 A kite with three 108° angles and one 36° angle forms the convex hull of the lute of Pythagoras, a fractal made of nested pentagrams.
 The four sides of this kite lie on four of the sides of a regular pentagon, with a golden triangle glued onto the fifth side.